Hiram Eclectic Scholars Honors Program

-New in Fall 2013, this Honors Program offers more than just an asterisk on students' diplomas.
+This Honors Program offers more than just an asterisk on students' diplomas.

 Entrance into the Eclectic Scholars Honors Program is not based on GPA and test scores, though the program is meant for academically ambitious students who are hungry to learn.
 We seek applicants that can demonstrate the following types of interest or experience:

 - Creating or holding a leadership position in an academic or social club

 - Leading or participating in a community volunteer effort such as Relay for Life or Big Brothers/Big Sisters